jp-chickadee-project/chickadee-api/README.md

 # JPCP Server API

-An api to interact with data for the JP chickadee project. `euclid.nmu.edu/api` will be the root directory.
-For the parameters, all dates are assumed to be in unix time format.
+An api to interact with data for the JP chickadee project.

++ `euclid.nmu.edu:{port}/api` will be the root directory, where ports can be:

+	+ `8155` - The production api, ideally running constantly and updated during downtime

+	+ `8160` - The testing api, only running occasionally and updated frequently

+All date parameters are assumed to be in unix time format.

 # Interaction